vapor/vapor/README.md

 ## 🚀 Contributing

-To contribute a feature or idea to Vapor, submit a pull request to the [Vapor Evolution](https://github.com/qutheory/vapor-evolution) repository.
+To contribute a **feature or idea** to Vapor, submit an issue and fill in the template.
 If the request is approved, you or one of the members of the community can start working on it.

-If you find a bug, please submit a pull request with a failing test case displaying the bug or contact [tanner@qutheory.io](tanner@qutheory.io).
+If you find a **bug**, please submit a pull request with a failing test case displaying the bug or create an issue.

-If you find a security vulnerability, please contact [tanner@qutheory.io](tanner@qutheory.io) as soon as possible.
+If you find a **security vulnerability**, please contact [tanner@qutheory.io](tanner@qutheory.io) as soon as possible.
 We take these matters seriously.

 ## 💙 Code of Conduct